Get covered in minutes!

 Because insurance companies like MAPFRE take your driving record into account when issuing your initial auto policy, they will most likely re-evaluate your premium after you file a claim, have an accident or any other type of incident like a traffic violation.

-And regardless if you change insurance carriers, your driving history will most likely still result in a higher premium when there is a history of claims or accidents on your driving record.
+And regardless of if you change insurance carriers, your driving history will most likely still result in a higher premium when there is a history of claims or accidents on your driving record.

 If you’ve considered not reporting an accident to your carrier for fear that your premium will increase or that your policy will be canceled, you should be aware of the risks.
 According to the Insurance Information Institute, there are a few reasons why you should consider reporting an accident, even if the damage is minor.

-• If anyone else involved in the crash files a lawsuit weeks or months later, not having reported the accident to your insurer will make it difficult for the insurer to represent you
+• If anyone else involved in the crash files a lawsuit weeks or months later, not having reported the accident to your insurer will make it difficult for the insurer to represent you.

-• Not reporting the accident right away may put your insurance coverage in jeopardy
+• Not reporting the accident right away may put your insurance coverage in jeopardy.

 While policies differ from state to state, in Massachusetts, at-fault accidents on motor vehicle liability policies are based upon the state’s Standards of Fault.
 That means, if you are found less than or equal to being 50% responsible for the accident, there will not be an impact to your insurance premium – regardless of the value of the claim payment.
-If you are found to be more than 50% responsible for the accident, you may be surcharged if total claim payments are greater than or equal to $1,000.
+If you are found to be more than 50% responsible for the accident, you may be surcharged if total claim payments are greater than $1,000.

 What is considered a minor vs. a major accident?